MohamedMami/todo-list/README.md

-a simply todo_list app with react js
+a simple todo_list app with react js